DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   as filter types MACVLAN, ETHERTYPE, FLEXIBLE, SYN, NTUPLE, TUNNEL, FDIR, HASH and L2_TUNNEL, is superseded by the generic flow API (rte_flow) in PMDs that implement the latter.
-  Target release for removal of the legacy API will be defined once most PMDs have switched to rte_flow.
+  The legacy API will be removed in DPDK 20.11.

 * ethdev: Update API functions returning ``void`` to return ``int`` with negative errno values to indicate various error conditions (e.g.